wildfly/wildfly-s2i/README.md

 NOTE: The WildFly S2I image is now developed in this repository.
 It replaces the repository [https://github.com/openshift-s2i/s2i-wildfly](https://github.com/openshift-s2i/s2i-wildfly) that can still be used to build older images.

+NOTE: Starting WildFly 20, the image is built from UBI8:8 operating system.

 This repository contains the source for building 2 different WildFly docker images:

 * S2I WildFly builder image.
 Build a WildFly application as a reproducible Docker image using